 Q. How long does FCPA scrutiny tend to last?

-A. When a company is the subject of FCPA scrutiny, such scrutiny typically lasts between 2-4 years from the point of first disclosure (whether an SEC filing or other instance of public disclosure) to the point of any FCPA enforcement action.
-In certain cases such scrutiny can last longer.
+A. As highlighted here, FCPA scrutiny typically lasts between 2-4 years from the point of first disclosure (whether an SEC filing or other instance of public disclosure) to the point of any FCPA enforcement action.
+In certain cases, such scrutiny has lasted between 6-8 years.
+Former DOJ officials have offered some of the most vocal critiques regarding long-lasting FCPA scrutiny.
+(See here, here and here).

 Q. What is the FCPA’s statute of limitations?

-Despite this general limitations period, if one digs into the details of FCPA enforcement actions one quickly discovers that many actions involve conduct that occurred 5-7 years, 7-10 years, and in some instances 10-15 years prior to the enforcement action.
+Despite this general limitations period, if one digs into the details of many FCPA enforcement actions (see here for example) one quickly discovers that many actions involve conduct that occurred 5-7 years, 7-10 years, and in some instances 10-15 years prior to the enforcement action.
 The reasons for this can include the following.

 Q. How are FCPA enforcement actions typically resolved?

-A. The U.S. used to have a law enforcement system whereby companies that committed crimes or engaged in other wrongdoing were prosecuted criminally and/or civilly and whereby companies that did not commit crimes or did not engage in other wrongdoing were not prosecuted.
+A. The U.S. used to have a law enforcement system whereby companies suspected of wrongdoing were prosecuted criminally and/or civilly and whereby companies that did not engage in provable wrongdoing were not prosecuted.
 That system has, to a large extent, been abandoned particularly when it comes to FCPA enforcement.

-If a company is not offered an NPA or DPA to resolve an FCPA inquiry, it will likely agree to the filing of a criminal information (that may or may not charge FCPA offenses) that is then resolved through a plea agreement.
 In the FCPA’s history, only two companies are believed to have challenged the DOJ in an adversary proceeding and put the DOJ to its high burden of proof at trial.
-In 1991, Harris Corporation (and certain of its executives) prevailed in an FCPA trial when a federal court judge granted a verdict of acquittal after the DOJ’s evidence.
+In 1991, Harris Corporation (and certain of its executives) prevailed in an FCPA trial when the judge granted a verdict of acquittal after the DOJ’s evidence (see here).
 In 2011, Lindsey Corporation (and certain of its executives) were found guilty by a federal jury of conspiracy to violate the FCPA and substantive FCPA violations.
+However, the convictions were vacated and the charges dismissed after the trial court judge found numerous instances of prosecutorial misconduct (see here).

 Individuals, unlike a company, can be deprived of their liberty and put in jail.
-Thus, it is not surprising that more individuals elect to put the DOJ to its burden of proof at trial – particularly recently given the increased prosecution of individuals.
-The DOJ’s record in individual FCPA trials during the FCPA’s history is mixed.
+Thus, it is not surprising that more individuals elect to put the DOJ to its burden of proof at trial.
+The DOJ’s record in individual FCPA trials during the FCPA’s history is mixed and the fact remains that the DOJ has an overall losing record in such actions.
+(See here for the article “What Percentage of DOJ FCPA Losses is Acceptable?”).
 An individual FCPA defendant can also agree, as many do, to a plea agreement before trial.
 By pleading guilty, an individual FCPA defendant will likely receive a lower sentence, particularly if the individual agrees to cooperate in the investigation and prosecution of others.
+(See here).

 Q. How are FCPA fines, penalties, and sentences calculated?